TaserudConsulting/jsonresume-nix/README.md

 Then nix will list available theme wrappers.

+### Live preview when building your resume

+If you want a live preview of how the final result will look while filling out your resume schema file, run the following command:

+    nix run .#live

 ## [TODO] Things to do

 - [ ] Wrapper script to package themes